 Medical support provides essential combat service support, making it one of the key planning domains for operations, alongside armaments, logistics, air traffic management and other areas of specialisation.
 COMEDS, in cooperation with the NATO Command Structure Medical Advisors, contributes to NATO’s defence planning process.
 It steers the development of new concepts for medical support for operations, focusing on multinational health care, modularity of medical treatment facilities and partnerships.

-With the outbreak of the COVID-19 pandemic since December 2019, the military medical community is helping to deal with the consequences of the evolving health crisis situation.
+With the outbreak of the COVID-19 pandemic in December 2019, the military medical community helped to deal with the consequences of the evolving health crisis situation.
 The military medical community plays a key enabling and support role.
-More specifically, it helps to improve coordination, standardization and interoperability in the medical field, and the exchange of information between NATO member and partner countries.
+More specifically, it helped to improve coordination, standardization and interoperability in the medical field, and the exchange of information between NATO member and partner countries.

-In effect, this pandemic has highlighted the need for timely, relevant and consolidated medical advice for decision-makers, and has clearly shown the impact of this medical advice to engage in effective actions.
-It has also highlighted the need for overarching policy and readiness plans agreed by all member countries, and has stressed the importance of resilience.
+In effect, this pandemic highlighted the need for timely, relevant and consolidated medical advice for decision-makers, and clearly showed the impact of this medical advice to engage in effective actions.
+It also highlighted the need for overarching policy and readiness plans agreed by all member countries, and stressed the importance of resilience.
 Societies need to be resilient and supported by resilient health systems to rapidly detect, assess, report and respond to new outbreaks.

 Although most NATO countries have robust health systems, they often lack sufficient capacity to treat surge numbers of patients.
-Civil-military coordination and cooperation has proved its value, showing the fundamental role of close cooperation between the national civil and military authorities.
-There are national pandemic response plans, but not always the capacity and resources to follow up so, in almost all countries, the military has been asked to support the fight against the pandemic.
-While military medical personnel and units assist civilian efforts in testing, patient tracking and treatment, the armed forces provide logistic support and other services, as required.
+Civil-military coordination and cooperation proved its value, showing the fundamental role of close cooperation between the national civil and military authorities.
+There are national pandemic response plans, but not always the capacity and resources to follow up so, in almost all countries, the military was asked to support the fight against the pandemic.
+While military medical personnel and units assisted civilian efforts in testing, patient tracking and treatment, the armed forces provided logistic support and other services, as required.

-In cooperation with the Medical Advisors of the NATO Command Structure, COMEDS has taken a proactive approach by addressing the following issues:
+In cooperation with the Medical Advisors of the NATO Command Structure, COMEDS took a proactive approach by addressing the following issues: